The Prisoner: Development

 Part of Markstein's inspiration came from his research into the Second World War, where he found that some people had been incarcerated in a resort-like prison in Scotland called Inverlair Lodge, near Inverness.
 Markstein suggested that Danger Mans main character John Drake (played by McGoohan) could suddenly resign and be kidnapped and sent to such a location.
 McGoohan added Markstein's suggestion to material he had been working on, which later became The Prisoner.
-Furthermore, a 1960 episode of Danger Man entitled "View from the Villa" had exteriors filmed in Portmeirion, a Welsh resort village that struck McGoohan as a good location for future projects.
+A 1960 episode of Danger Man entitled "View from the Villa" had exteriors filmed in Portmeirion, a Welsh resort village that struck McGoohan as a good location for future projects.

-According to "Fantasy or Reality" — a chapter of The Prisoner of Portmeirion — the Village is based, in part, on "a strange place in Scotland" operated by the Inter-Services Research Bureau, wherein "people" with "valuable knowledge of one sort or another" were held prisoners on extended "holidays" in a "luxury prison camp".
-The Prisoners story editor, George Markstein, this source contends, knows of "the existence of this 'secure establishment'".
-However, this "Scottish prison camp, in reality, was not, of course, a holiday-type village full of people wearing colourful clothing."
+According to "Fantasy or Reality"—a chapter of The Prisoner of Portmeirion—the Village is based, in part, on "a strange place in Scotland" operated by the Inter-Services Research Bureau, wherein "people" with "valuable knowledge of one sort or another" were held prisoners on extended "holidays" in a "luxury prison camp".
+The Prisoners story editor, George Markstein, this source contends, knows of "the existence of this 'secure establishment.
+This "Scottish prison camp, in reality, was not, of course, a holiday-type village full of people wearing colourful clothing."

 Further inspiration came from a Danger Man episode called "Colony Three", in which Drake infiltrates a spy school in Eastern Europe during the Cold War.
 The school, in the middle of nowhere, is set up to look like a normal English town in which pupils and instructors mix as in any other normal city, but the instructors are virtual prisoners with little hope of ever leaving.
 McGoohan also stated that he was influenced by his experience from theatre, including his work in the Orson Welles play Moby Dick—Rehearsed (1955) and in a BBC television play, The Prisoner by Bridget Boland.

 McGoohan wrote a forty-page show Bible, which included a "history of the Village, the sort of telephones they used, the sewerage system, what they ate, the transport, the boundaries, a description of the Village, every aspect of it."
 McGoohan wrote and directed several episodes, often using pseudonyms.
-Specifically, McGoohan wrote "Free for All" under the pen name 'Paddy Fitz' (Paddy being the Irish diminutive for Patrick and Fitzpatrick being his mother's maiden name) and directed the episodes "Many Happy Returns" and "A Change of Mind" using the stage name 'Joseph Serf', the surname being ironically a word meaning a peasant who is under the control of a feudal master.
+Specifically, McGoohan wrote "Free for All" under the pen name Paddy Fitz (Paddy being the Irish diminutive for Patrick and Fitzpatrick being his mother's maiden name) and directed the episodes "Many Happy Returns" and "A Change of Mind" using the stage name Joseph Serf, the surname being ironically a word meaning a peasant who is under the control of a feudal master.
 Using his own name, McGoohan wrote and directed the last two episodes—"Once Upon a Time" and "Fall Out"—and directed "Free for All".